cloudfoundry-samples/cf-ex-phppgadmin/README.md

         }
     ```

-1. Edit `htdocs/composer.json` and change `"type": "Application"` to `"type": "application"`.
-This is a problem with the upstream project and it will cause Composer errors.
-It should be lower case.
+1. Delete `htdocs/composer.json`.
+It is not set up correctly and it is not being used to install anything.
+If you do not, it will cause Composer to complain and fail.

 1. Push it to CloudFoundry.